Owner's equity: what it is and how to calculate it

 What's the difference between owner's equity and cash flow?

-Owner's equity is a measure of your business's net worth at a single point in time.
-Cash flow measures the movement of money into and out of your business over a period.
-A business can be profitable and have positive equity, but still face cash flow problems if customers don't pay on time.
+Owner's equity measures net worth at a single point in time, while cash flow measures money movement over a period.
+Both metrics are vital for investors, with operating cash flows shown to explain 49 per cent of a company's share price, according to CPA Australia research.
+A business can be profitable with positive equity but still face cash flow problems if customers pay late.

 Disclaimer